sylvainemery/sylvainemery.github.io/_drafts/Installing Gentoo on an HP Folio 9470m laptop.md

 Section "InputClass"
 	Identifier			"Internal Keyboard"
 	MatchIsKeyboard		"True"
-	Option "XkbLayout"	"fr" # or whaterver your layout is EndSection
+	Option "XkbLayout"	"fr" # or whatever your layout is EndSection
 ```

-Now create the `/etc/X11/xorg.conf.d/50-synaptics.conf` file, containing:
+This laptop has a synaptics touchpad, so create the `/etc/X11/xorg.conf.d/50-synaptics.conf` file, containing:

 ```
 Section "InputClass"